A RADICALLY RELATIONAL JEWISH COMMUNITY

-We host regular Friday Night and Shabbat Morning services - for the duration of the Covid-19 pandemic, all online.
+We host regular Friday Night and Shabbat Morning services.
 We also host celebrations for many of the key Jewish festivals in uniquely intentional ways, and mark each other's joys and sorrows together.

 To hear all the latest news, please subscribe to our newsletter below or join our Facebook group.